regenrek/oplink/packages/cli/README.md

 ### Configuration Loading

-The system loads configurations in the following order:

-1. Internal presets from the `presets` directory
-2. User-defined configurations from `.workflows` or `.mcp-workflows` directory
+The system loads configurations from your `.workflows` or `.mcp-workflows` directory.
-3. Merges configurations, with user-defined settings taking precedence

 When merging configurations: